How DxOdyssey Works

-- DxOdyssey implements reliable, stream-oriented tunnels over UDP.
+- DxOdyssey’s patented technology implements reliable, stream-oriented tunnels over UDP.
 It makes use of a number of techniques similar to TCP, including retransmission, selective acknowledgments, and congestion control.
 Its use of UDP eliminates certain types of latency and makes connectivity more reliable and discreet.

-- Clients can then securely connect to the remote server / service / application by connecting to the local gateway port.
+- Local users can then securely connect to the remote server / service / application by connecting to the local gateway port.
 DTLS encryption and public key authentication ensure security and privacy.

 - Remote users simply install a lightweight client, DxConnect, on their devices to connect to the secure tunnels their administrator has granted them access to.